 Corporations in Minnesota pay state and federal taxes unless they are a nonprofit that’s tax-exempt.
 Your company is taxed as a C corporation unless it applies to be taxed as an S corporation.
 C corporations pay a corporation franchise tax and federal income tax.
 An S corporation pays a Minnesota S corporation tax and federal income tax.

 To be taxed by Minnesota, corporations must be located in Minnesota, have a business presence in the state, or have a Minnesota gross income to be subject to the franchise tax.
 Other state, local, and federal taxes may apply, so it’s best to speak to a tax professional to ensure you understand all the taxes that your corporation will need to pay.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Yes, a corporation often requires a lot of administrative paperwork because of its complex business structure.

 An LLC is a limited liability company owned by members.
 It’s a simpler business organization than a corporation.
 It doesn’t have a board of directors, shares, or shareholders.
 The management of an LLC is more flexible and has fewer requirements.

 File an amendment to your Articles of Incorporation to change your corporation’s name in Minnesota for $35 by mail or $55 for expedited service in person or online.
 You can also change the name on your annual renewal application.

-Only one person is needed to form a corporation in Minnesota.
+Only one person is needed to form a Minnesota corporation.
 The individual must be at least 18 years old.

 Yes, you can form your Minnesota corporation online by filing your Articles of Incorporation with the Secretary of State.
-Domestic business corporations can file online for $155, and nonprofit corporations can file for $90.
+Corporations pay a filing fee for this, whether they file online or by mail.